AP US Government Unit 1 Practice Test: Foundations of Democracy

 Question 19 Explanation:

 The correct answer is (D).
-Pluralism involves many different groups competing for power and/or influence.
+The pluralistic theory involves many different groups competing for power and/or influence.
 The bureaucratic view (A) is the theory that bureaucratic agencies control government.
 The elite view (B) involves just a few key players.
 Participatory democracy (C) emphasizes the broad participation of constituents in the direction and operation of political systems.

 Question 20